Coming Soon: Rationing - Part I

 ______________________________

-Today, more than 98 percent of all footwear and more than 90 percent of all apparel sold in the United States is imported.
+__________________________Today, more than 98 percent of all footwear and more than 90 percent of all apparel sold in the United States is imported.
 For comparison, in 1980, only one-half of all footwear and less than one-third of all apparel sold in the United States was imported.

 Today, less than 630,000 people work in the manufacturing of apparel, textiles and shoes in the United States – a loss of over 1.6 million jobs, or almost three-quarters of the entire manufacturing workforce since 1974.
 Almost 1 million of those jobs have been lost in the last decade alone.